taliBerman5/TP_MCTS/README.md

 ## domains

 * **Stuck Car(C)** - C cars are stuck in the mud.
 The goal of the C agents is to get the cars out of the mud before a deadline is reached.
+* **Hosting(H)** - Guests will arrive soon, necessitating a clean house and prepared food prior to their arrival.
+H parameter defines the complexity of the domain.
 * **Nasa Rover(R)** - A probabilistic variant of the well-known NASA Rover domain from the 2002 AIPS Planning Competition (Long and Fox 2003a) with R different rovers.
 * **Machine Shop(O)** - This domain captures a manufacturing environment comprising various subtasks, including shaping, painting, polishing, and more.
 * **Simple-x** - In this simple domain, there are x distinct actions, each of which accomplishes a unique goal upon completion.